Music for the Masses: Recording and mixing sessions

 In later interviews, Bascombe remembered that the band had a set of rules about what they did or didn't want to do when recording their album, which he had to figure out as they went along.
 For example, the band had a "no chords" rule — where if they wanted to play a chord, they had to assemble one from separate monophonic parts.
 Other rules the band followed included "no presets" and "no hi-hats", and for samples, "all samples must be original", and "no sample could be used twice".
 Generally, they stuck to these rules, although almost every rule was broken at least once.
 Said Bascombe, "you might think you're giving yourself a hard time for the sake of it, it did certainly give them a unique sound and a unique approach."

 The front entrance of Konk Studios in London, where most of the vocals for Music for the Masses were recorded.

-After six weeks at Studio Guillame Tell the band took a brief holiday and shot the video for "Strangelove" before moving on to Konk studio in London.
+After six weeks at Studio Guillaume Tell the band took a brief holiday and shot the video for "Strangelove" before moving on to Konk studio in London.
 Wilder explained the break and change of venue, saying "Every time you go in the studio, the first couple of weeks are the most enthusiastic – by the end of a longish period, everyone's edgy, and you get less done.
 Last week in Paris, everyone was fed up and wanted to get home."
 Wilder was also unimpressed with the facilities at Studio Guillaume Tell, saying, "From the point of view of facilities, it was just about adequate.
 But the control room was dingy."
 Bascombe said that the vibe of recording changed after the move to London, since the band could go back to their homes at the end of the night, and noted that some of the samples used on the album were recorded in an old stairwell at Konk because it had such great acoustics.
 Most of the album's vocals were recorded at Konk, and in a contemporary interview, Fletcher said that "about half the album" was recorded there.
 Both Gore and Gahan tended to get their vocal takes completed quickly, and neither needed much coaching for the songs.